publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch77/m__us_usc_t42_s6201.md

 [Pub.
 L. 99–58, § 1][/us/pl/99/58/s1], July 2, 1985, [99 Stat.
 102][/us/stat/99/102], provided that:

-> “This Act \[enacting sections 6251, 6264, 6285, and 7277 of this title, amending sections 6239, 6240, 6241, 6247, and 6272 of this title, repealing [section 6401 of this title][/us/usc/t42/s6401], enacting provisions set out as notes under [section 7277 of this title][/us/usc/t42/s7277], and amending provisions set out as a note under [section 2071 of Title 50][/us/usc/t50/s2071], Appendix, War and National Defense\] may be cited as the ‘Energy and Conservation Amendments Act of 1985’.”
+> “This Act \[enacting sections 6251, 6264, 6285, and 7277 of this title, amending sections 6239, 6240, 6241, 6247, and 6272 of this title, repealing [section 6401 of this title][/us/usc/t42/s6401], enacting provisions set out as notes under [section 7277 of this title][/us/usc/t42/s7277], and amending provisions set out as a note under [section 4511 of Title 50][/us/usc/t50/s4511], War and National Defense\] may be cited as the ‘Energy and Conservation Amendments Act of 1985’.”

  __Short Title of 1984 Amendment__